atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 This page will be used to document past community of practice meetings.

+### October 2022

+**Skills Building Shop:** Lionel Leston from the University of Alberta demonstrated boosted regression trees for Canada Warbler and/or Wood Thrush in Nova Scotia in R.

+•	You can find the [workshop materials here](https://drive.google.com/drive/folders/1Y6mpdu-CbMqt8rDrkLfBfoOSGatwMgsf).
+Ensure the Google Drive folder structure is replicated on your machine.
+•	Optional: [download the raw data and large model outputs for Canada Warbler](https://drive.google.com/drive/folders/1uvENaFxpdQEf8QGvUiNGiItmPM4vC9Jk).
+Once downloaded, move the data into the correct locations in the folder structure created above (put data in 0_data/0_raw and outputs in 2_BRT_outputs)

+### September 2022: CANCELLED

 ### May 2022

 Westwood Lab workshop: an approach to ‘grading’ data quality and quantity for environmental covariates for modelling